 In 1812, the Boughey family of Aqualate in Shropshire bred the first true Springer litter.
 Many other Spaniel breeds were developed in the 19th Century, but the Boughey family kept their strain in succeeding generations.
 Eventually, the strain whelped field trial champion Velox Powder, who won twenty field trial stakes throughout his lifetime– a hint at the illustrious future for the breed!

 The name “Springer” was finally decided upon by the Sporting Spaniel Society of Britain in 1902.
 Later that same year, the English Kennel Club allowed a special place in their Stud Book for the breed, leading to breed recognition separate from the Cocker Spaniel.

-The breed was recognized by the American Kennel Club in 1910, listed in the sporting group.
+The breed was recognized by the American Kennel Club in 1910, and listed in the sporting group.
 In 1927, the AKC had determined a breed standard for the English Springer, later revising it in 1932, “to foster the natural ability of the Springer, while encouraging uniformity within the breed.”

 Today, the breed has two different types: bench and field.
 Bench dogs are used in dog shows, while field dogs are used in hunting work.
 The breed remains the most popular Spaniel for working in the field.
 Their ability as hunter’s aides is nearly unmatched.
 However, they have also found much success elsewhere.

 As a breed, they have won the third Best in Show award at the Westminster Kennel Club Dog Show, with a total of six.
 If this weren’t amazing enough, these unstoppable canines even have a talent for police work!
 Their incredible sense of smell and loyalty has earned them a good place in K-9 units all over the world.

 There’s no doubt about it: this breed enjoys plenty of popularity.
 They are currently listed as #27 on the AKC’s popularity list out of 197 total breeds!